tech4GT/image-sequencer/README.md

 ### Importing an independent module

 The `loadNewModule` method can be used to import a new module inside sequencer.
 Modules can be downloaded via npm, yarn or cdn and are imported with a custom name.
-If you wish to load a new module at runtime, it will need to avoid usingrequire()-- unless it is compiled with a system like browserify or webpack.
+If you wish to load a new module at runtime, it will need to avoid using `require()` -- unless it is compiled with a system like browserify or webpack.

 ```js
 const module = require('sequencer-moduleName')